nspcc-dev/neofs-http-gw/CONTRIBUTING.md

 ## DCO Sign off

 All authors to the project retain copyright to their work.
-However, to ensure that they are only submitting work that they have rights to, we are requiring everyone to acknowledge this by signing their work.
+However, to ensure that they are only submitting work that they have rights to, we require everyone to acknowledge this by signing their work.

 Any copyright notices in this repository should specify the authors as "the